RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

     commands are not allowed across slots.
 The following multi-key commands **are allowed** across slots: DEL, MSET, MGET, EXISTS, UNLINK, TOUCH

-    These commands are disabled for CRBDs because sharding is enabled.
+    In CRBDs, multi-key commands can only be run on keys that are in the same slot.

     Commands that affect all keys or keys that match a specified pattern are allowed in a clustered database, for example: FLUSHDB, FLUSHALL, KEYS